knobik/rpicloud/README.md

 ### Todo
 - [ ] Validate free disk space before making a backup
-- [ ] Multiple netboot images, preferably one per node or a netboot pool.
+- [ ] Multiple netboot images, preferably one per node or a netboot pool. (maybe, each netboot image takes atleast 3GB+ of disk space)
+- [ ] Export inventory to ansible